alexandru-m-g/vector-tiles-sample/README.md

-# VECTOR TILES - SAMPLE STACK
+# VECTOR TILES - SAMPLE DOCKER STACK

 **Please do not use this as is in a production environment!
 There are some sample database users that are being created by the steps below